 Using the business’s actual performance versus your budget will enable you to contrast your business plan assumptions with reality.
 As a new business, you have more control over the costs, so focus on that part of the budget first.

-Download my Excel Budget Template to see an example of how you can plan and control your business expenditure.
+My Excel Budget Template to is an example of how you can plan and control your business expenditure.
 The direct costs in the spreadsheet consist mainly of marketing spend.
 The budget splits the cost into marketing channels, which will measure the effectiveness of your advertising spend.
 Look at the margin and cost per acquisition to decide which advertising campaigns generate the best returns.

-To control the fixed costs, don’t make any long term commitments before you start generating a steady revenue stream.
-Having a phone and a website is a must for a consulting business, but do you really need an office?
-If you have a consulting company, you will need a website, but nothing too expensive.
-For instance, you can go to WordPress and create your online presence for free.
+To control the fixed costs, don’t make any long-term commitments before you start generating a steady revenue stream.
+A phone and a website are necessary for a consulting business, but do you need an office?
+You will need a website if you have a consulting company, but nothing too expensive.
+For instance, use WordPress and create your online presence for free.

 Step 7: Stay Conservative When Projecting Revenues

 When starting a new business and building a budget, err on the conservative side when extrapolating your revenues into the future.
 Remember that having one or two clients does not prove your business plan.
 You want to see a sustained level of demand before extrapolating the customer numbers into the future.
-Download my Monthly Budget Spreadsheet Template for an example of how to forecast your business revenues.
+My Monthly Budget Spreadsheet Template is an example of how to forecast your business revenues.

-Don’t establish a gambler mentality when you see that your marketing investment is not paying off.
-If an advertising channel continues to underperform, then you need to cut it off.
-Don’t spend any more money on it, hoping that your business’ performance will somehow improve.
+Don’t establish a gambler mentality when your marketing investment is not paying off.
+If an advertising channel continues to underperform, then cut it off.
+Don’t spend more money on it, hoping your business’s performance will improve.

 Even if your marketing campaigns perform well, don’t assume that doubling the marketing budget will generate twice as many customers.
 Instead, gradually increase the marketing spend and monitor if you can sustain healthy returns.